KEY AREAS OF FOCUS:

 - Encourage the development of Health and Wellness programs consistent with program options made available through Medicare-Advantage-For-All and other government-sponsored programs.

 The current Congressional reforms do not generally work toward achieving these goals.
-Medicaid was originally intended to cover low-income families with children, pregnant woman, disabilities and long-term care.
+Medicaid was originally intended to cover low-income families with children, pregnant women, disabilities, and long-term care.
 Approximately twenty-five percent of the budget pays for nursing home care.
 This is an essential program for assisting low-income families but it has a lot of problems and there are a lot of gaps in it.
-This program cost upwards of 790 billion dollars in 2018 according to www.CMS.gov's National Health Expenditure Data.
+This program costs upwards of 790 billion dollars in 2018 according to www.CMS.gov's National Health Expenditure Data.
 Obamacare now covers only about 8.4 Million federally enrolled members and its cost of 124 Billion, or about one-sixth the cost of Medicaid.
 ACA/ Obamacare is the tail wagging the dog.
 It makes us think that the most important aspect behind the Affordable Care Act was the Medicaid Expansion.
 We are our brother's keepers, so no complaints but why can't we do a better job?

 WOLF IN SHEEP'S CLOTHING